drfloob/literate-garbanzo/README.md

 Engineering Fellowship Program][InsightDE].

-### 1.1 Details
+### 0.1 Project Details

-Network Pulse operates over [GitHub's Archive of Event data][gharchive]: roughly 1.2 Terabytes of github event metadata, recorded from 2011 to 2015, encompassing 20+ GitHub activities, from Commit Comments to Watch Events.
+The Network Pulse demo is set up to operate over [GitHub's Archive of Event data][gharchive]: roughly 1.2 Terabytes of github event metadata, recorded from 2011 to 2015, encompassing 20+ GitHub activities, from Commit Comments to Watch Events.

 For the purposes of this graph analysis, GitHub users are represented as nodes (or vertices) in the graph ...